allen-cell-animated/cell-line-catalog/README.md

 # cell-line-catalog

-shows the available cell lines in the Allen Cell Collection
+Shows the available cell lines in the Allen Cell Collection